POP: Prior-Fitted First-Order Optimization Policies: Introduction

-We introduce POP, a meta-learned optimizer trained as a continuous-control agent leveraging RL meta-learning with optimization specific reward shaping.
-POP learns a policy that outputs coordinate-wise step size decisions conditioned on the optimization history accumulated over time, which enables our model to be adaptive towards exploration-exploitation trade-offs automatically.
-Our model leverages a transformer-based backbone \citep{Vaswani_2017_transformer} to encode historical long-range trajectory context.
-Inspired by prior-data fitted networks (PFNs) \citep{mueller_2022_pfn}, we meta-train our model on a distribution of objective functions drawn from a novel prior.
-We construct this prior using a Gaussian process \citep{Rasmussen2006Gaussian}, approximated via Random Fourier Features \citep{Rahimi2007RandomFF}, that allows scalable training on a set of diverse objective landscapes at low computational cost.
+We introduce POP, a meta-learned optimizer trained as a continuous-control agent through Reinforcement Learning (RL) meta-learning with optimization-specific reward shaping.
+POP meta-learns a policy that outputs per-step learning rates conditioned on the optimization history, allowing it to adapt learning rates based on similarities between the current landscape and those encountered during meta-training.
+Our model leverages a transformer-based backbone \citep{Vaswani_2017_transformer} to encode long-range trajectory context.
+We meta-train our model on millions of diverse objective functions sampled from a novel prior over landscapes.
+Specifically, we construct this prior using a Gaussian process \citep{Rasmussen2006Gaussian}, approximated via Random Fourier Features \citep{Rahimi2007RandomFF}, that allows scalable training on a set of diverse objective landscapes at a low computational cost.

-We illustrate the benefit of a state-conditioned optimizer in \Cref{fig:motivation}.
+We illustrate the benefit of a context-conditioned optimizer in \Cref{fig:motivation}.
 POP increases the learning rate when the optimization landscape is sufficiently smooth, enabling rapid convergence to a local minimum.
-Upon reaching such a minimum, POP can either refine the solution through smaller updates or promote exploration by leveraging information from other regions of the landscape.
-This adaptive behavior emerges from the policy that is meta-learned to escape local optima over a plethora of pretraining functions.
+Upon reaching such a minimum, POP can either refine the solution through smaller updates or promote exploration by increasing the learning rate, leveraging contextual information gathered along the trajectory and patterns learned from similar functions during meta-training.
+This adaptive behavior emerges from the meta-learning phase, during which we train POP to optimize millions of diverse functions.